First white child: Australia and New Zealand

+Polynesia

+The first child born to European parents in Fiji was Augusta Cameron, born 5 December 1835.

 The first white child in the Hawaiian Islands was Levi Sartwell Loomis who was born on 16 July 1820 in a grass hut in Honolulu, on the island of Oahu. his parents were Elisha and Mary Sartwell Loomis who were part of the first company of American missionaries which arrived on March 30, 1820, on the Thaddeus from Boston.
 On November 9, 1820, Sophia Moseley Bingham, Hawaii's first female white child, was born in Honolulu to American missionaries Hiram and Sybil Moseley Bingham.

 Africa

 Rhodesia

 Nada Burnham (1894–1896), daughter of the celebrated American scout Frederick Russell Burnham, was the first white child born in Bulawayo and died of fever and starvation during the Siege of Bulawayo in the Second Matabele War.
 She was buried in the Pioneer Cemetery in Bulawayo, Southern Rhodesia.

+South Africa

+Bernert Willemsz Wijlant (born 6 June 1652), the son of Barenz Wijlant, was the first white child born in the Cape Colony (modern South Africa).

+Political symbolism

+The Washington Post noted in 2018 that the birth of Virginia Dare is a celebrated symbol among far-right and white nationalist currents.
+VDARE, an alt-right website associated with white nationalism, is named in her honor.